harrycresswell/typeservices/content/about.md

 date: 2018-07-02T15:16:11+01:00
 ---

-Type Services is a small type design practice established by [Harry Cresswell](https://harrycresswell.com/), based in Hamburg, Germany.
+Type Services is the type design practice of [Harry Cresswell](https://harrycresswell.com/).
 Currently the project explores texture and imperfection in hand drawn typography.

-I’m interested in designing free, retail and custom typefaces for a wide range of creative application.

-I’m currently in the process of designing my first premium typeface, a utility offering called TS Sans.
-Though this one is paid, I will continue to provide a collection of display fonts free of charge.

 ### Credits